Do-it-Yourself: Maintaining Your Boat’s Gelcoat Finish

 Depending on the level of oxidation, polishing/compounding and waxing can be a one- or two-step process.
 Either can be done by hand or electric buffer, the latter being what we recommend.
 When using a power buffer, apply gentle pressure and always keep the machine moving.
 Pressing too hard or allowing the machine to remain on one spot for too long will result in “burn through” and possible gelcoat damage.
 Work small areas in a systematic manner and don’t move on until each area is done.
 Molded-in non-skid should not be polished, compounded or waxed.
 Instead, it should be simply washed/degreased and brightened per the stain removal procedure described above.

 Before making a product selection, it is important to understand that polishes and rubbing compounds use abrasives to smooth the pitted surface of porous gelcoat and restore the shine.
 Each time these products are used, some of the gelcoat is removed.
 Care should be taken to use the least aggressive product that will get the job done.
-Frequently, where little or no oxidation exists, all that may be needed is to apply a protective coating of wax, such as 3M Ultra Performance Wax (Model 306540).
+Frequently, where little or no oxidation exists, all that may be needed is to apply a protective coating of wax.

 Where oxidation cannot be removed with a one-step product, a rubbing compound may be needed.
-Medium oxidation may be removed with 3M Finesse-It II (Model 569486) or in the case of very heavy oxidation, Pure Oceans NanoTec Rubbing Compound.
+In the case of very heavy oxidation, UltraCut Rubbing Compound will do the job.
 Once the oxidation has been removed and the shine restored, the gelcoat must be sealed and protected with a wax.
-Wax may be of the traditional carnauba wax variety, such as Pure Oceans NanoTec Paste Wax or a polymer formulation such as Meguiar’s Flagship Premium Wax (Model 1145838).
+Wax may be of the traditional carnauba wax variety, such as Pure Oceans NanoTec Paste Wax or a polymer formulation such as Meguiar’s Flagship Premium Wax.

 Once you have finished the restoration, all you need to do is follow up with regular wash downs and periodically apply a fresh coat of wax.
 And oh yes, you can now kick back and start accepting the compliments!